Waterville Hotel: Appearance

 The hotel is "I" shaped with two gable-fronted end pavilions.
 The pavilions project minimally.
 The central core of the hotel and its roof form a cross-gable to those of the pavilions.
 The east face has a large wooden porch with wooden posts.
 The original balustrade over the porch roof was removed due to deterioration.
 The original wooden stoops have been replaced with concrete.
 The main entrance is from the porch through a wood and glass door flanked by sidelights.
 Most of the windows double-hung sash, beneath corbelled segmentally arched lintels.
 The brick lug sills were covered with a fine cement coating.
 A corbelled watertable was similarly finished.

 The gable ends imitate half-timbering with exposed "framing" and wood shingles between the timbers.
 The bargeboards of the gable are ornamented.
 The roof has eight dormers: three on both the east and west facades and one each on the north and south.
 The dormers copy the decorative features of the pavilion gables.

 Originally, the hotel roof was clad in asbestos sheeting.
 The original shed roof kitchen ell on the west facade has been altered with window sash and a wooden porch.
 Additional covered entrances were added to the northwest and northeast corners when the building was used as apartments.
-The additions were constructed in the 1950's of concrete block and pressed wood paneling.
-Other alterations include a simple porch on the south side that was built in the 1970's and a shed roof ell used for storage on the east side.
-In the 1930's, a long-enclosed wood and glass entrance was erected on the south corner of the main facade to service the hotel's basement restaurant.
-In the 1970's, the entrance cut in half and moved to the southern edge of the property for a shed.
+The additions were constructed in the 1950s of concrete block and pressed wood paneling.
+Other alterations include a simple porch on the south side that was built in the 1970s and a shed roof ell used for storage on the east side.
+In the 1930s, a long-enclosed wood and glass entrance was erected on the south corner of the main facade to service the hotel's basement restaurant.
+In the 1970s, the entrance cut in half and moved to the southern edge of the property for a shed.